Vyral/greg-mcdaniel/_drafts/mold-this-property-into-your-dream-home.md

 {% include youtube.html %}

+Have you ever wanted to shape a property into your dream home?
+If so, I have the opportunity for you\!

 The property you see behind me was recently beleaguered by a water main break that caused flooding throughout the home. **It’s being gutted as we speak, but it’ll soon be restored and better than ever**.

 It’s not currently listed on the market, but this home could still be yours: **If you’re looking to buy a home in the Piedmont area, the owners will sell it right now for $1.4 million**.
 When all is said and done, the estimated value will be $2 million or thereabouts.